The New Core: Total Return with A Kicker

-The credit spectrum has expanded greatly in the last two decades, as structural changes in banking and lending have become well established.
-New sources of income have become more prevalent, along with innovative structures.
+The credit spectrum has expanded greatly over the last two decades, as structural changes in banking and lending have become well established.
+New sources of income have become more prevalent, along with new innovative structures.

 These strategies incorporate a broad global spectrum.
 They may include liquid credit investments such as high yield bonds and leveraged loans as well as private credit direct lending assets, which do not trade on exchanges and are illiquid.
 They may also tactically invest in alternative income assets, such as private asset-backed securities and collateralized loan obligations.

-The new core income is also a total return strategy.
-It seeks interest income and capital gains.
+The new core income tends to be a total return strategy.
+It seeks both interest income and capital gains.
 Maximizing both price appreciation and current income is central to the investment philosophy.
-At the same time, because the strategy can hold assets that are not publicly traded it may offer lower volatility than public markets and may reduce the correlation between equity and traditional bond holdings.
+At the same time, because the strategy includes assets that are not publicly traded it may offer lower volatility than public markets and may reduce the correlation between equity and traditional bond holdings.